Digital Team

 • a voice alert (managed by Twilio)

-Every 15 minutes the city gets an update from the police on towed vehicles.
+Every 15 minutes the city gets on towed vehicles.
 For each new vehicle towed the license plate is checked against plates registered by residents and alerts are sent when matches are found.

 Statistics